 Are chinchillas mean?

-I have owned a chinchilla and am very active in chinchilla forums and communities, and here is what I can tell you.
+I have been raising my chinchilla for more than 5 years and here is what I can tell you.

 The line that I’m sure you picked up from that answer is, “chinchillas do not display aggressive behaviors most of the time.”